Jung-Eun Kim

 Teaching

-• Deep learning beyond accuracy, Fall 2023
+• Deep learning beyond accuracy, Fall 2023, Fall 2024

 • Resource-dependent neural networks, Spring 2023, Cloud GPU provided by Lambda, worth $17,280.
 Thank you, Lambda!